 We really like hedgehogs and lots of our visitors do too.
 We know they visit the garden because we have seen their droppings, especially in April and May 2016.
 The photo is just from Wikipedia.

 - We have had to rescue three hedgehogs found in the garden during the day.
-The first had been badly injured and didn't make it, the second was nursed over the winter and released at Hauxton (nearby village) and the third one is undergoing treatment at the moment (November 2017).
+The first had been badly injured and didn't make it, the second was nursed over the winter and released at Hauxton (nearby village) and the third one is undergoing treatment at the moment (November 2017) - see photo above.
 If you see a hedgehog during daylight hours, it usually needs rescuing - see Shepreth Hedgehog Hospital.
 We have given donations each time one of our hedgehogs needs rescuing.

 What we have done/aim to do to encourage hedgehogs: